jared-d-sharp/Tx-Ops-Interactive-Charts/README.md

 ```

 ### Step 6: Commit the Landing Page Update
-1. Scroll to the bottom of the page
-2. Click "Commit changes..."
+1. Click "Commit changes..."
-3. In the popup, type: Add link to new dashboard
+2. In the popup, type: Add link to new dashboard
-4. Make sure "Commit directly to the main branch" is selected
+3. Make sure "Commit directly to the main branch" is selected
-5. Click the green "Commit changes" button
+4. Click the green "Commit changes" button

 ### Step 7: Access Your New Dashboard
 1. Wait 2-3 minutes for GitHub Pages to rebuild your site